 They sent Julian Bigelow to Manchester in June 1948.
 Subsequently, Williams visited the US in 1949 and the tubes were incorporated into the IAS machine and some of its derivatives including the IBM 701 and of particular importance for us, the ILLIAC15 of which the SILLIAC was a copy. (see Chapter 4 section 4) On machines that used these tubes for memory, such as the ILLIAC series, a separate Williams-Kilburn tube, without the pick-up plate in front of it, was run in parallel with the storage version so that the operator could keep track of the program’s progress in the machine.

-2: Vector displays are those in which the beam is drawn around the screen of a CRT by varying electronic voltages (ie, waveforms) applied to its deflection plates.
+CRT displays in which the beam is drawn around the screen of a CRT by varying electronic voltages (ie, waveforms) applied to its deflection plates.
 This is the basis of an oscilloscope.
 When driven by, say, an audio oscillator these waveforms can produce the kind of display known as a “Lissajous figure”, and this is how the ABC TV logo was first made.

 The vector display also forms the basis of a class of computer graphics displays in which strings of numbers from the computer are translated, by a digital-to-analogue converter, into voltages which drive the deflection coils used to control the position of the beam, and thus the image on the display.
 The computer only has to produce the data about the line that it is drawing at any one moment which meant that the vector display allowed the computers of the day, being quite slow compared to today’s machines, to display, reasonably quickly, the results of its calculations as (moving) images on a screen.
 [Fig.19] The drawback of the vector display is that it can only draw lines; filled areas and useful variations in brightness are not really possible.
 Vector displays, while not the first CRT type computer display – oscilloscopes have that distinction, were the first to draw with sufficient resolution to produce detailed images.
 We will see this in some of the work of Stan Ostoja-Kotkowski (see Chapter 5 section 2) as well as much of the work produced by Doug Richardson on his system.
 (See Chapter 6.)
 We also saw them in use in some early video games such as “Asteroids”.